On the stationary distribution of reflected Brownian motion in a non-convex wedge: Semimartingale reflected Brownian motion avoiding a quarter plane

 (In particular, one has $r_1>0$ and $r_2>0$.)
-We couldn't find any reference proving this statement; however, the same techniques as in \cite{HoRo-93} by Hobson and Rogers (proving necessary and sufficient conditions in the quadrant similar as \eqref{eq:CNS1_stationary} and \eqref{eq:CNS2_stationary}) could be used here.
+We couldn't find any reference proving this statement; however, the same techniques as in \cite{HoRo-93} by Hobson and Rogers or \cite[Sec.~6]{HaWi-87} (proving necessary and sufficient conditions in the quadrant similar as \eqref{eq:CNS1_stationary} and \eqref{eq:CNS2_stationary}) could be used here.
 Figure \ref{fig:three_quarter_plane} represents a case where the parameters satisfy both conditions \eqref{eq:CNS1_stationary} and \eqref{eq:CNS2_stationary}.
+The heuristic of these conditions is the following.
+The process is either recurrent or transient, and if the process is transient, then it tends to infinity.
+By \eqref{eq:CNS1_stationary}, the drift vector is negative and there are only two possible behaviours for the process to tend to infinity: either, as $t\to\infty$, $Z_t^1$ tends to $-\infty$ and $Z_t^2 \geqslant 0$, or $Z_t^2$ tends to $-\infty$ and $Z_t^1 \geqslant 0$.
+So, we come down to a couple of problems in half-planes, which are easy to understand, since reflected Brownian motion in a half-plane is a well-studied process.
+For example, in the upper half-plane, the conditions for the process $Z_t^1$ not to tend to $-\infty$ is $\mu_1-r_1\mu_2 \geqslant 0$ ($\mu_1-r_1\mu_2=0$ is a null recurrent case).
+Combining the two conditions leads heuristically to~\eqref{eq:CNS2_stationary}.
+Indeed, coupling arguments associated with a pathwise construction could make the above reasoning more rigourous, but we shall omit them.

-Under conditions \eqref{eq:CNS1_stationary} and \eqref{eq:CNS2_stationary}, we will denote by $\Pi$ this probability measure and by $\pi$ its density.
+Under conditions \eqref{eq:CNS1_stationary} and \eqref{eq:CNS2_stationary}, we denote by $\Pi$ the unique stationary distribution.
+In the case of a quarter plane, it is proved in \cite{HaWi-87} that $\Pi$ admits a density with respect to the Lebesgue measure, see Lemma~12 in \cite[Sec.~7]{HaWi-87}.
+Using exactly the same argument (in particular Lemma~9 in \cite[Sec.~7]{HaWi-87}), we deduce that in the three-quarter plane, $\Pi$ admits a density, which we will denote by $\pi$.
 We also define the boundary invariant measures by

 The measure ${\nu}_{1}$ has its support on $\{z_1 \leq 0 \}$ and ${\nu}_{2}$ has its support on $\{z_2 \leq 0 \}$.
 We will also denote by $\nu_1 (z_1)$ and $\nu_2 (z_2)$ their respective densities.

 Remark that a reflected Brownian motion in the three-quarter plane could be defined as well in the non-semimartingale case; motivations to consider these cases are proposed in \cite{RaRe-03}.